openzfs/zfs/json/samples/schema-zfs-diff.md

                     "properties":{
                         "M": {
                             "type":"string",
-                            "description": "Indicates the file/directory was modified in the later dataset", "required":false
+                            "description": "Indicates the file directory was modified in the later dataset", "required":false
                         },
                         "R": {
                             "type":"string",
-                            "description": "Indicates the file/directory was renamed in the later dataset", "required":false
+                            "description": "Indicates the file directory was renamed in the later dataset", "required":false
                         },
                         "-": {
                             "type":"string",
-                            "description": "Indicates the file/directory was removed in the later dataset", "required":false
+                            "description": "Indicates the file directory was removed in the later dataset", "required":false
                         },
                         "+": {
                             "type":"string",
-                            "description": ""Indicates the file/directory was added in the later dataset"", "required":false
+                            "description": "Indicates the file directory was added in the later dataset", "required":false
                         }
                     }